bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/hyperbolic-trajectories.md

 ## Hyperbolic Eccentric Anomaly

-Similar to the ellipse, we will define an auxiliary angle $F$ to simplify the equations. $F$ is defined with reference to the hyperbola in {numref}`fig:hyperbolic-eccentric-anomaly-figure`.
+Similar to the ellipse, we will define an auxiliary angle $F$ to simplify the equations. $F$ is defined with reference to the hyperbola in @fig:hyperbolic-eccentric-anomaly-figure.

 ```{code-cell} ipython3
 :tags: [remove-cell]